 - Optionally, add your Azure Government subscription to preview your marketplace offering before it is broadly available.

-- Click on Marketplace entry in the left menu
+- Click on Preview audience entry in the offer-level left menu.

 - Publish your solution once again.

 If you want to confirm that your solution has been published or test it, you need to request an Azure Government account.
 This is a separate account from any account in Azure Global that is used to log in to the Azure Government portal.

 - Indicate that your organization is a Solution Provider Serving U.S. Federal, State, Local or Tribal Government Entities.